Evasilog/AnimalPedia/README.md

 The application was proceeded by a group of undergraduate students of the Department of Informatics of AUTh in the context of the implementation of the work of the course Development of Mobile Devices.

 # Purpose of the application
 The purpose of the application is to inform users about the animals of the planet through an interactive environment.
-Users can be young and old who want to explore the animal kingdom.
-The application could be used for educational purposes and students can learn with the help of technology.

 # Application functionality
 Our application is divided into 4 main categories in which you find the user in the bottom navigation bar.